Louise Robey: Personal life

 In 1993, Robey began dating Charles Beauclerk, Earl of Burford, direct descendant of King Charles II and his mistress, actress Nell Gwynn.
-The two met after Lord Burford gave a lecture about one of his relatives, the 17th Earl of Oxford, who is one of several authors named in the Shakespeare authorship question.
-The couple married on 29 December 1994 at St. Winifreds Church in Manaton, Dartmoor.
+The two met after Beauclark gave a lecture about one of his relatives, the 17th Earl of Oxford, who is one of several authors named in the Shakespeare authorship question.
+The couple married on 29 December 1994 at St Winifreds Church in Manaton, Dartmoor.
 At the time of the marriage, Robey was pregnant with the couple's child.
-Their son James Malcolm Aubrey de Vere Beauclerk, Lord Vere, Baron of Hanworth was born in Boston on 2 August 1995 and next in line as the Earl of Burford.
 The couple lived in Ipswich and Hadleigh, Suffolk, before divorcing in 2001.
-She is mother of the future Duke of St. Albans.

-She is acknowledged as the instigator and researcher for Charles Beauclerk's book "Nell Gwynn"[Macmillan] which was the inspiration for the hit West End play Nell Gwynn starring Gemma Atherton [2016].

-In 2008 she was engaged secondly Stanley "Stan" Howard Shaffer, a top fashion photographer born in Brooklyn, New York, in 1944, without issue.
-He died on 1 June 2010.